trcolgrove/CookTogether/README.md

-# comp20-spring2015-team14
+#comp20-spring2015-team14

 ##CookWithFriends- Project Proposal

 ##Project Title: CookWithFriends

-###Problem Statement: Collaborative cooking is difficult to plan.
+**Problem Statement:** Collaborative cooking is difficult to plan.
-*How do you solve the problem?*: We will design a website that allows multiple people to input the ingredients they have in their houses.
+**How do you solve the problem?:** We will design a website that allows multiple people to input the ingredients they have in their houses.
 Then, the website will generate a list of potential recipe matches with the ingredients available.

-List of all features that your team will implement.
-Your team will be accountable for the features you list. -Sylvie/Thomas Have multiple people input ingredients
+**List of all features that your team will implement**
+1. Have multiple people input ingredients
-View full ingredient list with contributor info (e.g. “Frozen Veggies (Aditi)”) Utilize filters for recipes, e.g. “vegetarian,” “dairy-free,” “low calorie,” “short cook time,” “easy,” etc.
+2. View full ingredient list with contributor info (e.g. “Frozen Veggies (Aditi)”)
+3. Utilize filters for recipes, e.g. “vegetarian,” “dairy-free,” “low calorie,” “short cook time,” “easy,” etc.
-“Cooking groups,” where users are all contributing to the same ingredient list A method of saying how many ingredients a group and what they still need in order to make the recipe User accounts/profiles
+4. “Cooking groups,” where users are all contributing to the same ingredient list
+5. A method of saying how many ingredients a group and what they still need in order to make the recipe
-Pick 5
+6. User accounts/profiles

+**Technologies**
-Bootstrap : We will use Bootstrap for our front-end framework design Client-side data persistence: Store ingredient lists, Server-side data persistence:
+*Bootstrap : We will use Bootstrap for our front-end framework design Client-side data persistence: Store ingredient lists, Server-side data persistence:
  We will store data about user’s dietary restrictions and food preferences to more accurately come up with good suggestions.